newrelic/newrelic-telemetry-sdk-specs/communication.md

 The SDK may be unable to communicate with New Relic for a variety of reasons including network outages, misconfigurations or service outages.
 The Telemetry API **MUST** provide facilities to gracefully handle these failure cases or allow the consumer to handle them as they see fit.

+All state is scoped on a per-request basis, and persists in the case of nonsequential response codes.
+For example, if the SDK encounters three `500`s, then a `413`, the split payload requests will have a 4x multiplier for the next `500` in the chain.

 ### Telemetry API

 The telemetry API **MUST** provide the ability to handle continued collection and retention of telemetry data despite a temporary inability to communicate with New Relic.